Heritage & Spirituality

 Marianne Palacios, Middle School Religion Teacher

-Stephany Veluz, Formation to Mission
+Stephany Veluz, Chair of Heritage and Spirituality Council, Formation to Mission

 Alice Ann Walsh, Grade 2 Teacher